 Organizations today rely on a combination of programs, apps, and software to conduct business.
 These IT programs could be from third-party vendors or built in-house.

 These IT tools can help your employees do their job better, but it also means an increased opportunity for technical issues.
-An IT help desk is the bridge between technology and its users.
+IT help desk providers are the bridge between technology and its users.
 They troubleshoot and fix IT problems, ultimately helping employees serve customers better.

 You can have an in-house team or work with an MSP that offers outsourced help desk services.